HMS Viceroywas one of six Thornycroft W-Class destroyer built at Thorneycroft's Woolston

 In 1939 she was

 selected for conversion into an anti-aircraft escort (WAIR), but work

-did not start on conversion until 1940.
-In February 1941 Viceroy was deployed for escort of East Coast convoys and interception patrol.
+did not start until 1940.
+In February 1941 Viceroy was deployed for escort of East Coast convoyss.
 In 1942 the ship was adopted by the civil community of Meriden, the traditional "Heart of England", between Coventry and Birmingham, after a successful Warship Week national savings campaign.

-In May 1943 she was assigned to the invasion of Sicily (Operation Husky),
+In May 1943 HMS Viceroy was assigned to the invasion of Sicily (Operation Husky),

 and early in July joined Escort Force S in Algiers.
 Escort Force S left

 Algiers on 5 July, escorting military convoy KMS 18 (Supply Force

 detach to Malta for repair on 9 July.
 Viceroy arrived off the Sicily